MrH-rezroll/VirbelaHodge-EX1-Sample/EXERCISE_1.md

 ## How can your implementation be optimized? ##

-My method to search for the nearest item and/or bot is a simple bubble sort.
-There are other sorts that could make this more optimal, but I felt the real solution was to implement a data structure such as a KD-Tree to store items/bots.
+My method to search for the nearest item and/or bot is a simple iteration over the List of transforms looking for the shortest distance.
+There are other approaches that could make this more optimal, but I felt the real solution was to implement a data structure such as a KD-Tree to store items/bots.
 While I understand the idea behind how a KD-Tree organizes data, and how that would make the search more efficient when starting to hit an item/bot count in the thousands, I haven’t written one out before.

-I decided to stick with the bubble sort because it works well enough for up to a couple hundred bots/items, and I could focus the rest of my time on ensuring I did everything else that was asked.
+I decided to stick with simple distance search because it works well enough for up to a couple hundred bots/items, and I could focus the rest of my time on ensuring I did everything else that was asked.
 If I was to implement a KD-Tree, I would have spent my whole time making that.
 Alternatively I could have implemented one I found that uses an MIT license; however, that wouldn’t be my code and I don’t want to run afoul of this exercise.
 Given more time, I think writing a proper KD-Tree to store my items/bots instead of a List is where I would focus to improve performance when scaling to large quantities.

 ## How much time did you spend on your implementation? ##